 San Francisco is a city rich with cultural and recreational opportunities that attract residents and visitors alike.
 The city is home to live theater, symphony, ballet, opera, many diverse restaurants, professional sports teams, numerous public parks, a national recreation area, museums, beaches and a wide variety of residential neighborhoods.
-The city's main professional sports teams are the Golden State Warrior (NBA basketball) and San Francisco Giants (major league baseball).
-The San Francisco 49ers (NFL football) relocated from the city of San Francisco to Santa Clara in 2014.
+Professional sports teams in the Bay Area include the San Francisco Giants (baseball), Oakland A's (baseball), Golden State Warriors (basketball), San Francisco 49ers (football), San Jose Sharks (hockey) and San Jose Earthquakes (soccer).

 San Francisco is known for drawing tourists from around the globe with its wide array of attractions.
 Major points of interest include Alcatraz Island, Angel Island, Fisherman's Wharf, the Embarcadero, the Aquarium of the Bay, and a city zoo.
-The 1,000-acre Golden Gate Park is San Francisco's largest park and offers a treasure trove of attractions, including Strybing Arboretum and Botanical Gardens, a biodiversity hub with 6,000 plant species and a towering display of California redwoods; the Japanese Tea Garden; a children's playground; MH de Young Memorial Museum; and the California Academy of Sciences.
+The 1,000-acre Golden Gate Park is San Francisco's largest park and offers a treasure trove of attractions, including Strybing Arboretum and Botanical Gardens, a biodiversity hub with 6,000 plant species and a towering display of California redwoods; the Japanese Tea Garden; a children's playground; the Asian Art Museum; MH de Young Memorial Museum; and the California Academy of Sciences.